-Livingston County was founded on February 23, 1821, and consisted of 12 townships: eight taken from Ontario and four from Genesee.
+Livingston County was founded on February 23, 1821, and consisted of 12 townships: eight taken from Ontario County and four from Genesee County.
 However, over the years it has acquired new townships and currently exists as a non-chartered county with 17 towns.

 The Livingston County Board of Supervisors consists of 17 town supervisors who are elected officials and serve as your representatives at the county level.
 A supervisor holds office for either two- or four-year terms and the term is set by each particular town.